HashTagTeamRamRod/surveyZaFront/README.md

 jQuery
 Handlebars

+### DESCRIPTION
+SurveyZa is a web app with authentication that allows users to create, edit and vote on surveys.
+All users can vote and view the results of surveys, regardless of ownership.
+Front-end was created using HTML, JavaScript and Handlebars.
+The back-end was created using MongoDB, Mongoose and Express.

 ### USER STORIES
 As an unregistered user, I would like to be able to sign up with an email, password, and password confirmation, so that I can sign in.